 Turning metal on a wood lathe is possible, even though the wood lathe is not designed for it.
 Lathes are designed specifically for either woodturning or engineering purposes, rarely both.
 Heavily-built engineering lathes work better than wood lathes.
 Their tool holder rigidly clamps the cutting tool and moves mechanically.
 But if you don’t have an engineering lathe and aren’t too ambitious, you can turn many small items in brass, aluminium or even steel freehand quite successfully on a wood lathe.
+The finial shown above was turned on my Graduate Shortbed lathe, mainly using a small gouge.
+It was threaded onto a bit of 12 mm studding held in a chuck, with tailstock support, and sanded to an acceptable finish.
+It is about 5 inches tall.

 There are problems to overcome.
 Holding the tool so that it cuts steel is difficult.
 The hardness of the metal resists the cut, and the cut is very liable to ‘chatter’.
 This is vibration that leaves a rough or ridged surface on the work.
 Working freehand, accuracy is harder to achieve.
 Without a tool slide, accuracy comes from the turner’s skill.
 Making true cylinders or flat surfaces accurate to a thousandth of an inch freehand is not easy.
 But many items don’t need such precision.